DTailor/deneb/README.md

 Are done by using alembic:

 - `pipenv run alembic upgrade head` - migrate to last state
-- `alembic revision -m "Revision Message"` - create a new db revision
+- `pipenv run alembic revision -m "Revision Message"` - create a new db revision
 - `pipenv run alembic downgrade base` - destroy all (AHTUNG!)

 ## Local